couchbase/cbft/DESIGN.md

   are leaving the cluster.
 The idea is to allow ns-server to remove couchbase nodes (which may need servicing) sooner.

-* Next, favor reassignments when PIndexes are over=replicated.
-For example, there might be too many replicas remaining on new/existing nodes.
+* Next, favor removals of PIndexes that are over-replicated.
+For example, there might be too many replicas of a PIndex remaining on new/existing nodes.

 * Lastly, favor reassignments that move PIndexes amongst cbft nodes than are neither joining nor leaving the cluster.
 In this case, MCP